nuxt/vite/README.md

 }
 ```

-## How it works
+## 🤔 How it works

-Nuxt uses has a powerful hooking system to extend internals and abstracted bundler ([@nuxt/webpack](https://github.com/nuxt/nuxt.js/tree/dev/packages/webpack)) which can be replaced.
+Nuxt uses has a powerful hooking system to extend internals.

-Vite module, replaces webpack by a similar interface to use vite instead of webpack.
-Client-side modules are loaded on demand using vite middleware.
+Default bundler ([@nuxt/webpack](https://github.com/nuxt/nuxt.js/tree/dev/packages/webpack)) can be replaced by a nuxt module. `nuxt-vite` replaces webpack by a similar interface to use vite instead of webpack. (see [src/index.ts](./src/index.ts) and [src/vite.ts](./src/vite.ts))

+Client-side modules are loaded on demand using vite middleware

 Server-side bundle is being created by another vite instance and written to filesystem and passed using hooks to nuxt server-renderer.
 Current approach is not most efficient due to usage of filesystem, extra build and lack of lazy loading.
 Yet much faster than webpack builds.
-You can opt-out SSR build using `nuxt dev --spa`
+You can opt-out SSR build using `nuxt dev --spa`.

+## ❤️ Credits

 This module could not be possible without [vite-plugin-vue2](https://github.com/underfin/vite-plugin-vue2) by [@underfin](https://github.com/underfin)